Norm-Reeves/o365-powershell-getallnormreevesaliases/README.md

 # o365-powershell-getallnormreevesaliases
 PowerShell script that queries all user and shared mailboxes from Exchange Online for all @normreeves.com aliases (not primary username) that also have a period (.) in the user name.

-Outputs in format for "Connect to AD" provisioning user logon name rules.
+Outputs to normreevesAliases.txt in format for "Connect to AD" provisioning user logon name rules.

 "Connect to AD" provisioning user logon name rule example:
 =========